 If you feel that a summons was issued or that your vehicle was towed in error, you may file an appeal.
-Full-time and part-time graduate and undergraduate students may obtain appeal forms and information about appeal hearing dates from the Dean of Student's Office, Room 243 Student Center.
-Please submit the appeal form within 10 working days after receiving the summons/ticket.
+Students, faculty and staff may download appeal form here.
+Please submit the appeal form by emailing the form to email@example.com or delivering it to the Department of Public Safety located in the Mack Public Safety and Information Center within 10 working days after receiving the summons/ticket.
 The appeal cannot be heard if that deadline is not met.
-Students have the option to appear in person before the Student Judicial Board to present verbal information with the written appeal, or they may have the appeal heard in their absence.
-Once your appeal has been heard by the Student Judicial Board, a letter will be sent to you regarding the outcome.
-The decision of the Student Judicial Board regarding parking/moving violations is final.
-Faculty, staff and administrators may appeal to the Parking Committee through the Department of Public Safety.
-If you have any questions, please contact the Dean of Student's Office at (516) 463-6913.
+Once your appeal has been reviewed, a letter will be sent to you regarding the outcome to your Hofstra email.
+The appeal outcome regarding parking/moving violations is final.
+If you have any questions, please contact the Department of Public Safety at (516) 463-6606.

 HOW ARE FINES TO BE PAID?

 Fines must be paid within 10 days from the date of the summons to the Office of Student Accounts, Memorial Hall, Room 200.